MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-counts-metrics-plugin.md

 ## Returns

 Returns a table that has the total count values, distinct count values, distinct count of new values, and aggregated distinct count for each time window.
-If *Dimensions* are provided, then for each dimension there's another column with the dimension column name and value in the output table.
+If *Dimensions* are provided, then there's another column for each dimension in the output table.

 The following table describes the output table schema.